 With a dinosaur trail, a living history farm, a Marine Ecology lab, and active classrooms you can explore, you can visit multiple times and find something new and exciting at each visit!
 Plus, RMSC has the only planetarium in Greenville, SC and a giant 23” refractor telescope that you can look through during special events.
 It doesn’t get much cooler than that!

 RMSC is part of the Greenville County School system and during the week they host classes for science exhibits and hands-on learning for the public school system.
-But for special events throughout the year, they open up the center to the public.
-This is a wonderful opportunity to explore this gem in Greenville!
+However, they have greatly expanded their offerings and hours for the general public in the last several years and there several wonderful opportunities to explore this gem in Greenville.
 Every season offers something new and exciting at the RMSC.

 This article includes: